Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Dietary changes can reduce recurrence risk but cannot guarantee stone prevention, and some symptoms require urgent medical evaluation.

 If you have had one kidney stone, your risk of recurrence is significantly elevated.
-The Cleveland Clinic estimates that up to 50% of people who have had one stone will develop another within 10 years without prevention measures.
-Work with your doctor to identify your stone type, and consider asking for a referral to a nephrologist or a registered kidney dietitian for individualized dietary guidance.
-[NIDDK, 2024]
+A Mayo Clinic study found that after experiencing a first stone, you have approximately a 30% chance of developing another within five years without prevention measures — and the risk climbs over time.
+[Mayo Clinic Proceedings, 2022] Work with your doctor to identify your stone type, and consider asking for a referral to a nephrologist or a registered kidney dietitian for individualized dietary guidance.
+[NIDDK, 2017]

-For a broader look at how food choices affect your overall kidney health and other conditions, see healthier whole-food choices.
+For a broader look at how whole-food choices affect your overall health, see our guide to best foods for humans.

 HEALTH DISCLAIMER The information in this article is for general educational purposes only and does not constitute medical advice.
 Kidney stone prevention is highly individualized — the right dietary approach depends on your stone type, urine chemistry, and overall health history.
 Always consult a qualified healthcare professional, nephrologist, or registered kidney dietitian before making significant dietary changes, especially if you have kidney disease, take medications, or have a history of recurrent kidney stones.
 If you are pregnant, nursing, or have any pre-existing medical conditions, seek professional guidance before adjusting your diet.